“Would you like an adventure now, or would like to have your tea first?”

 I want to know more…

-If you live outside Auckland and have concerns regarding your child’s eating, we are able to offer distance feeding therapy assessments via Skype.
+If you live outside Auckland and have concerns regarding your child’s eating, we are able to offer distance feeding therapy assessments via secure telehealth systems.
 Therefore your child still has access to specialist input.
 Please contact Miriam for more information.